 So by not enabling and setting boundaries, it is possible to make the addicted person’s life so uncomfortable that eventually, they want to seek treatment and become substance-free.

-If you allow a person to keep using heroin by giving them money or covering up for them, you are keeping them in a perpetually comfortable state that won’t motivate them to get help.
+If you encourage a heroin addict to keep using by giving them money or covering up for them, you are keeping them in a perpetually comfortable state that won’t motivate them to get help.